-Broad definition: A stroke is a sudden event causing focal neurologic impairment due to interruption of cerebral blood flow, most often caused by an occlusion or rupture of an artery that supplies a specific region of the brain.
+Definition: A stroke is a sudden focal, nonconvulsive neurologic event due to interruption of cerebral blood flow resulting in cell death.
+It is most often caused by an occlusion or rupture of an artery that supplies a specific region of the brain.
+The presentation is variable ranging from subtle to severe depending on

 A stroke is no accident!
 To indicate the urgency for immediate emergency care, the terminology used to describe stroke was changed years ago from CVA (cerebrovascular accident) to brain attack.
-Approx. 80% are preventable and need to be treated with the same urgency as a heart attack with rapid detection and transport to specialty centers similar to a STEMI.
+Approx. 80% are preventable and need to be treated with the same urgency as a heart attack with rapid detection and transport to specialty stroke centers.